18 Neural Networks

 res$par

-The Figure 20.1 shows the quadratic function and the neural network model.
+Figure 18.1 shows the quadratic function and the neural network model.
 The solid black line is the neural network model, and the dashed lines are the basis functions.
 The model fits the data well.

 o = nn(res$par)